a clogged milk duct; a cyst filled with milk. It may occur in the breast during breast-feeding. See also cyst, duct.

 a growth that starts in the cells that would normally develop into a placenta inside the uterus during pregnancy.
 Most of these rare tumors (also called hydatidiform moles or molar pregnancies) are benign (not cancer).

 cells or groups of cells that make and release substances to be used by the body or sent outside of it.
 The sweat glands and the pancreas are examples of organs that make and release substances.
 Note that swollen lymph nodes in the neck or armpit are often called “glands,” even though they actually are not.
 See also duct, endocrine glands, lymph node.

 the cells in a gland that make substances.
 For example, glandular cells in the prostate make the milky fluid that becomes part of the semen.

 tissue that makes and secretes a substance.
 For instance, the lobules of the breast are glandular tissue because they make breast milk.
 See also lobules.

 the head of the penis.

-the sum of the 2 Gleason grades used classify prostate cancer based on how the cells look under the microscope.
+the sum of the 2 Gleason grades used to classify prostate cancer based on how abnormal the cells look under the microscope.
 Because prostate cancers often have areas with different grades, a grade is assigned to the 2 areas that make up most of the cancer.
 These 2 grades are added to give a Gleason score between 2 and 10.
 This is used along with other information to stage the cancer.
 The higher the Gleason score, the faster the cancer is likely to grow and the more likely it is to spread beyond the prostate.
 See also Gleason grade, prostate, staging.

 the condition that results when the immune cells of a transplant (usually a bone marrow or other type of stem cell transplant) from a donor attack the tissues of the person receiving the transplant.
 See also allogeneic stem cell transplant, bone marrow, hematopoietic stem cell transplant, stem cells, umbilical cord blood transplant.